w3c/wai-perspective-videos/_perspective-videos/compilation.md

       <td>The woman fails to tap small links on a website. </td>
     </tr>
     <tr>
-      <td>But on the Web, we can make areas for clicking and tapping easier to use.</td>
+      <td>But on the Web, we can make areas for clicking and tapping larger and easier to use.</td>
       <td>The links become larger in size and the woman now easily taps them.</td>
     </tr>
     <tr>